 Building on our strong network of partners in the subsidised and commercial sectors, we aim to make work that has a life beyond the Watermill stage.
-50% of our productions have been optioned for tours and transfers over the last 5 years, with recent examples including Bleak Expectations (West End transfer), Spike (national tour) and Amelie (national tour and West End transfer, nominated for multiple Olivier awards).
+We have a long-standing track record of our work transferring to the West End and to our other theatres, across the UK and internationally.
+Most recently these include The Lord of the Rings: A Musical Tale (International runs in Chicago, New Zealand and Australia), Calamity Jane (UK tour), Spike (UK tour) and Bleak Expectations (West End).